vrunjeti/Date-a-Face/README.md

 # Date-a-Face
 CS 411 Best Group

+### Read the changelog for features and recent changes.

 ## Running the app
 - Make sure you install node, bower, ruby, compass, and npm if you haven't.
 - Install the dependencies by running: